OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 #.
 Select the layer `ne_10m_admin_0_countries` in the layer tree

 #.
-Right click on it and select the option *Simbology > Change Styles...*
+Right click on it and select the option :menuselection:`Simbology > Change Styles...`

 #.
 Click on the tab `Colour theming`